 So what can we take away from this example about Pablo?
 Though he is remembered for his unique, Cubist style (for listening to his inner-voice, if you will), his education and observation of classical technique ultimately gave him the strong foundation upon which he built his own contribution to his field.
 The ability to “pay attention,” (observe, describe and question) is of fundamental importance to the creative process.

 Integrating this Process into Your Homeschool

-Luckily for homeschooling families, this process (observe, describe, question) pretty much describes a large portion of the way that we teach/learn, already.
+Luckily for parents and homeschooling families, this process (observe, describe, question) pretty much describes a large portion of the way that we teach/learn, already.
 Whether from books, playtime, nature hikes or trips to the art museum, we generally learn by doing, observing, and asking lots of questions.

-Here are some examples of great situations in which you (or your homeschooler) can practice those “pay attention” skills!
+Here are some examples of great situations in which you (or your homeschooler) can practice those “pay attention” skills:

 - When reading great works of literature.